A BRIEF HISTORY OF BIRMINGHAM, ENGLAND

 Birmingham Water Company was formed in 1826 to provide piped water to part of the town but citizens had to pay for this service and even where it was available many people could not afford it.
 They relied on wells or water carriers who sold water from carts in the streets.
 In 1875 Birmingham council took over the water company and after that sanitary inspectors closed many private wells.
 But it was not until a reservoir was built at Elan Valley in 1904 that Birmingham's water supply problems were solved.

-Although conditions improved in 19th century Birmingham there were epidemics of smallpox in Birmingham 1871-72, 1874 and 1883.
+Although conditions improved in Birmingham during the 19th century there were epidemics of smallpox 1871-72, 1874 and 1883.
 There were also epidemics of scarlet fever in Birmingham in 1878 and 1882-3.

 The Botanical Gardens opened in 1832 and the first public baths opened in 1852.
 The first public park in Birmingham opened in 1856.
 In 1873-75 Joseph Chamberlain was mayor of Birmingham.
 He was a great believer in local authorities taking responsibility for services like water and parks and set an example for many other local politicians.